SciMed/style-guide/README.md

   * the text is likely to change frequently OR
   * the text is a template that is used in multiple places (i.e. to keep the code DRY) (Note that i18n supports [variable interpolation](http://guides.rubyonrails.org/i18n.html#passing-variables-to-translations))

-# JavaScript
+# CoffeeScript
-* Use CoffeeScript over JavaScript
+* Use CoffeeScript for JS embedded in Rails applications
 * Namespace Javascript objects for related chunks of functionality (Components, Engines, etc...) [example implementation](samples/js_namespace.md)
 * For applications using ES5 and lower, implement an initializers file applied to any content loaded on the page [see example](samples/initializers.js.md)
 * Use js classes and encapsulation wherever possible ([class example](samples/js_class.md), [encapsulation example](samples/js_encapsulation.md))